RayHightower/RayHightower.com/_posts/2020-02-06-sam-zell-solves-business-puzzles.markdown

 Sam studied political science at the University of Michigan in Ann Arbor.
 He chafed at rote memorization.
 His love of motorcycles began in college.
 Today, he and his friends (the call themselves _Zell's Angels_) take two motorcycle trips per year along windy roads with beautiful landscapes.

-Zell's real estate adventure started during his junior year at U of M. A friend's landlord was building a 15-unit apartment building.
+Zell launched his real estate career during his junior year at U of M. A friend's landlord was building a 15-unit apartment building.
 Sam convinced his friend that they could manage the property for the landlord.
 They made the pitch and they got the management business.
 It never occured to Sam that he and his friend couldn't do it.
 "Why not?" is part of his DNA.

 After their first deal with the 15-unit owner, Sam and his friend created a brochure and they went around Ann Arbor pitching other landlords.
 He met his business partner, Bob Lurie, during this time.
 Bob's detail-orientation was a welcome complement to Sam's big-picture optimism.